 Now, the winter months are a time not only for reflection and rest but also a time to plan.
 I take stock of all I have accomplished and prioritize my future.
 In looking back on this year, I realize I have achieved a lot.
 I made jewelry I am proud of, started making porcelain beads and pendants with my husband, traveled to Peru and Arizona with my son, was a vendor at three festivals, and was published again in Belle Armoire Jewelry.
 Also, I am just finishing up a semester of beginning clay sculpture at a local community college.

 Here are some of the pieces I made for the class.

 Our first project was a pinch bowl.
 I formed it using just my fingers and then slab built the lotus flower in the center.
 I learned quite a bit about clay and glazes while making this.
 For example, don’t open the kiln too soon or your piece will have little cracks everywhere!
 I have never been very patient.

 Oh my.
 This weird piece developed from a project we had to do on a feeling or emotion.
-It didn’t turn out anything like I had planned!
-It is supposed to represent the feeling or emotion that you feel when you are going through the state of transcendence.
+It didn’t turn out anything as I had planned!
+It is supposed to represent the feeling or emotion that you feel when you are going through a state of transcendence.
 You know, like the Phoenix rising from the ashes.
-Instead, it reminds me of blood, fire and death.
+Instead, it reminds me of blood, fire, and death.
 I know it didn’t turn out as planned because of my emotions that are related to my son being in Afghanistan.
 I tend to focus on all the negative things that are happening in the middle east when he is over there, and well, it’s a living hell right now.
 I so wish for peace one day where everyone can agree and we are not so divided as a people and a nation.
-Hence, my piece that looks like hell fire.
+Hence, my piece looks like hellfire.